maricard18/42-webserv/README.md

 ```

 ## 📒 **About**
-This project guides you in building a C++ HTTP server, offering a practical understanding of the HTTP protocol.
-Test your server with real browsers and delve into the fundamentals of networking.
-Gain insights into web security while creating a functional web server, even if web development isn't your primary focus.
+This project guides you in building a C++ HTTP server, offering a practical understanding of the HTTP protocol. <br>
+Test your server with real browsers and delve into the fundamentals of networking. <br>
+Gain insights into web security while creating a functional web server, even if web development isn't your primary focus. <br>
 Webserv provides a hands-on, educational experience for anyone interested in the core technologies of the internet.

 ## 🎥 **Demo**